MatteP1/thesis/Tasks.md

   - [x] Clear unused variables and propositions
   - [x] Remove _2 and _3 from subsequent invariant accesses
 - [x] Clean up proof of Sequential spec for M&S queue with locks in Coq
-- [x] Change let N := ... into Notation (...) for namespaces.
+- [x] Change let N := ... into Notation (...) for namespaces
-- [x] Consider removing some of the CHANGE comments in hocap.
+- [x] Consider removing some of the CHANGE comments in hocap
-- [x] Consider changing indentation from 4 to 2.
+- [x] Consider changing indentation from 4 to 2

 - [x] Write about the sequential spec for two-lock M&S queue in the report
   - [x] Mention how it can be used to track exact contents of queue